npaillasson/LITReview_project/README.md

 This project uses two applications (besides the pre-installed django applications) :

-* review: the application that is the main application and manages the whole review and subscription system.
+* **review**: the application that is the main application and manages the whole review and subscription system.

-* account: the application that manages the login, logout and user account creation system (the project uses the [authentication system](https://docs.djangoproject.com/en/3.2/topics/auth/) included in django).
+* **account**: the application that manages the login, logout and user account creation system (the project uses the [authentication system](https://docs.djangoproject.com/en/3.2/topics/auth/) included in django).

 All the packages and dependencies needed for the project are noted in the 'requirements.txt' file at the root of the project.